Skip to main content

 periodSeconds: 60

-After updating the configuration, apply the changes by running:
+After updating the configuration, apply the changes:

 helm upgrade \